The CP Diary continues to give me a platform. It is right that I am able to understand my disability around my brain damage.

-I was an odd kind of child.
-I wasn’t aware that all the things I struggled with had anything to do with sensory issues, but through self-analysis and years of ‘detective work,’ I have come to learn that is exactly what they were.
-As a child, I came across as being aloof, prim and proper, awkward, cold.
-Any adjective of not fitting into a family scenario easily, would best describe how my family saw me.
+I wasn’t aware my mental and emotional struggles had anything to do with a damaged brain or sensory issues, but through self-analysis I have come to learn that is what they are.
+As a child, I came across as prim and proper, but any adjective of not fitting into a family scenario easily, would best describe how my family saw me.

-My family thought it was just how I was, never stopping to question the reasoning behind my behaviour.
-I spent a lot of my formative years living in my own world, trying to make sense of self.
-I had a problem with most things, including smells, loud music, noises, visual distortion, drinking from another person’s cup after they’d taken a sip.
+My family thought it was me, without stopping to question their own reasoning.
+I spent a lot of years living in my own world, trying to make sense of everything.
+I had a problem with most things, including smells, loud music, noises, visual distortions particularly seeing people decline with ill health.

-My intuition continues to allow me to make sense of the world and the people who have played their part in it.
-It helps me find acceptance, where I once struggled and whilst I have an acceptance on most things now, others still find it difficult to understand me.
+My intuition allows me to make sense of my world and the people in it.
+It helps me find acceptance, where I once struggled and whilst I have an acceptance on most things now, others still struggle to understand me.

-In my next blog, I will go on to outline my brain deficits pertaining to Cerebral Palsy in detail and will try to elaborate how I feel and their impact on my life.
+In my next blog, I will try to elaborate how I feel about my brain damage and how my symptoms to my extensively damaged brain, impact my life.